 Day 1: Sat 22 May - Arrival and travel to Rosscarbery

-After a relaxing in our VIP Lounge we fly to Cork, expecting to arrive just before lunchtime.
+After relaxing in our complimentary VIP Airport Lounge, we fly to Cork, expecting to arrive just before lunchtime.
 We begin birding in the afternoon, the estuaries at Clonakilty, Timolegue and Rosscarbery all being en-route to our hotel, or we could detour further south to Galley Head for migrant passerines and our first encounter with Chough.
 Overnight Rosscarbery area, for four nights.

 Day 2: Sun 23 May – Cape Clear Island